bootphon/abkhazia/README.md

     the ``./install_kadi.sh`` will download, configure
     and compile kaldi to ``./kaldi``.
-This should work on any standard Unix distribution and fail on the first encoutered error.
+This should work on any standard Unix distribution and fail on the first encountered error.
 If so, install kaldi manually as detailed in the following steps.